Harinisree2310/STUDY-COMPANION-AI/README.md

 - ✂️ Chunk text into manageable sections for AI processing
 - 📝 Generate concise, topic-based summaries
 - 🧠 Generate MCQs based on difficulty and question types (factual, conceptual, application)
+- **  Generate Flashcards on the given topic
 - 🚀 Interactive quiz mode with scoring and feedback
 - 📥 Download MCQs as JSON or CSV
 - 💡 Displays daily motivational quotes for learners